zigzag1001/poggersbotv2/README.md

 For `shuffle` you can optionally enter a playlist url, it will shuffle the playlist before adding to queue

 For `queue` you can optionally enter a number, it will show that many songs from the queue, default is 10

+### More notes
+- Setup is kinda complicated, I will try to make it easier in the future
+- In code documentation to be added later